ihmeuw/vivarium_research/docs/source/model_design/vivarium_model_components/risk_factors/risk_effects/index.rst

-associations between two variables that are assumed to be causal and :ref:`risk correlation models <2017_risk_models>` to represent *non-causal* associations between two variables (see the :ref:`causality <general_dags>` documentation page for more information on causality.
+associations between two variables that are assumed to be causal and :ref:`risk correlation models <2017_risk_models>` to represent *non-causal* associations between two variables (see the :ref:`causality <general_dags>` documentation page for more information on causality).
 It is important to note that for any two variables that are causally related to one another, there is likely also additional non-causal correlation between them through additional variables and shared common causes.